Koheron/koheron-server/doc/D2L.md

 ## Introduction

-A device is the central concept around which the Koheron software is organized.
-It provides the abstract and uniform representation required to handle the software at the various and heterogeneous levels used by KoheronOS:
+A device is the central concept around which the tcp-server is organized.
+It provides the abstract and uniform representation required to handle the software at the various and heterogeneous levels used:
 * HDL code in the FPGA
 * C/C++ code in the Middleware
 * Python code in the client side

 At first order a device is associated to a given bitstream in the FPGA, and it defines a *set of operations* that can be realized on the bitstream.

-However, note that the tools allow you to define a device in a more general way: it can be associated to several bitstreams, or represent a purely middleware code (e.g. KServer is seen as a device).
+Note that the tools allow you to define a device in a more general way: it can be associated to several bitstreams, or represent a purely middleware code (e.g. the commands specific to the server administration are integrated as a device in the server itself).

+Here we present the device description language that is a dictonnary of the required data defining a device.
+This dictionnary can be automatically build from C++ header files using the [tagging language](device_interface_language.md).

 ## Basic features